entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 >  - This character is present in antiarcha and *Qilinyu*.

 342. Sub-median-dorsal plate: absent (0); present (1).
->  - Sub-median-dorsal plate is present in some coccosteomorph arthrodires, such as *Harrytoombsia*, *Camuropiscis*, and *Rolfosteus*.
+>  - The sub-median-dorsal plate is present in some coccosteomorph arthrodires, such as *Harrytoombsia*, *Camuropiscis*, and *Rolfosteus*.
+It articulates with the carinal process of median dorsal plate.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.